 Rocky Mountain Spotted Fever threatens human lives in North and South America.
 This pathogen is carried by the American Dog Tick, the Brown Dog Tick and the Rocky Mountain Wood Tick.
 Symptoms include fever, vomiting, abdominal pain and a rash that does not always develop.

 Lyme Disease is spread to humans through infected blacklegged ticks.
 Symptoms include fever, headache, rash and fatigue.
 Untreated, this infection will spread into the joints, heart and nervous system.
 Lyme disease can be treated with antibiotics.

 A number of all-natural products that are on the market for preventing and controlling fleas and ticks.
 These products are primarily the essential oils of plants that insects find distasteful.
 This kind of prevention can work for personal and pet use but will do nothing to control an infestation of the home.

-Essential oils have been used for centuries to control pests and sooth the skin.
+Essential oils have been used for centuries to control pests and soothe the skin.
 Many come with the added bonus of enriching and moisturizing your skin as well as making it smell good.
-Essential oils that are frequently used to help repeal fleas, ticks and lice are Cedarwood, Tea Tree, Lemongrass, Peppermint, Rosemary, Thyme, Linalool, Citrus, Cinnamon, Citronella, Bay and Eucalyptus.
+Essential oils that are frequently used to help repel fleas, ticks and lice are Cedarwood, Tea Tree, Lemongrass, Peppermint, Rosemary, Thyme, Linalool, Citrus, Cinnamon, Citronella, Bay and Eucalyptus.